oyvind-ege/egg-svelte/README.md

 # egg-svelte
-An egg timer built using Svelte, integrated with Elevation API using geolocation data.
+An egg timer using Svelte for frontend and Express for backend.

+A one-day project built during my time at SALT.

 ## Basic flow